-Improve Your Self Confidence with a Breast Augmentation
+Improve Your Self Confidence with Breast Augmentation Surgery in Chicago, IL

-Dr. Wiener remains a leader in the Chicago area in breast surgery and breast augmentation.
+Dr. Wiener remains a leader in the Chicago area in breast augmentation surgery.
 Breast augmentation is one of the most popular cosmetic procedures performed by Dr. Wiener and his surgical staff.
-For many women who have never had the fullness they wanted or who have experienced the thinning, deflation, and drooping of the breast that comes with aging, pregnancy, and weight fluctuations, the placement of a breast implant can bring back the shape and firmness that the breasts once had, and even add a little more!
+For many women who have never had the fullness they wanted or who have experienced the thinning, deflation, and drooping of the breast that comes with aging, pregnancy, and weight fluctuations, the placement of breast implants can bring back the shape and firmness that the breasts once had, and even add a little more!

 Other issues such as breast asymmetry and congenital malformations of the breasts and chest can be corrected by the placement of breast implants.
-In many cases, Breast augmentation is combined with a breast lift for the best possible results.
+In many cases, breast augmentation surgery is combined with a breast lift for the best possible results.

 Types of Breast Implants

-Dr. Wiener will spend all the time needed to inform you and discuss your specific goals.
-This will include a detailed discussion to help you choose the best implant for you at your consultation appointment in our Chicago office.
+Dr. Wiener will spend all the time needed to inform you and discuss your specific breast augmentation goals.
+This will include a detailed discussion to help you choose the best breast implants for you at your consultation appointment at our Chicago office.

 Breast implants are saline (salt water filled) or silicone gel.
 Both types of implants are high quality and can provide beautiful breast augmentation results.

-- The saline implants, however, remain a viable option, especially in patients who have fairly thick tissues and skin to begin with.
+- Saline Breast Implants – Saline implants, however, remain a viable option, especially in patients who have fairly thick tissues and skin to begin with.
 In these patients, the additional firmness and the possibility of feeling the implant are minimized due to thicker tissue coverage over the implant.

-In addition, a new generation of silicone gel implants, the “highly cohesive gel” or “gummy bear” implants were FDA approved in 2012.
+A new generation of silicone gel implants, the “highly cohesive gel” or “gummy bear” breast implants, were FDA approved in 2012.
 These silicone gel implants have a shaped, teardrop look and are made of a slightly firmer type of gel.
 Perfect for use in very thin patients, and in breast reconstruction after cancer surgery, the highly cohesive gel implants have almost none of the folds seen in typical gel (and especially saline) implants.

 Folds occur naturally in silicone gel implants and even more so in the saline implant.
 In thin patients with less breast tissue, these folds could be felt or even seen through the skin.
 This is called rippling.
 The highly cohesive, or “form stable” gel implants minimize these potential issues and remain another great option in breast surgery.

-Visit The Art of Plastic Surgery in Chicago, IL today to learn more about breast augmentation surgery and achieving your aesthetic goals!
-Call (773) 763-3990 or fill out a Contact Form to schedule your consultation with Dr. Wiener.
+Contact The Art of Plastic Surgery in Chicago, IL today to learn more about breast augmentation surgery and achieving your aesthetic goals with breast implants!
+Call (773) 763-3990 or fill out our Contact Form today to schedule your consultation with Dr. Wiener.
 You can also read more about breast augmentation surgery and our other offered services on our blog!